-The Respondent does not have any relationship with the business of the Complainant or any legitimate interest in the mark/brand ['Sunglass Hut'].
+The Respondent does not have any relationship with the business of the Complainant or any legitimate interest in the mark/brand [CREDIT MUTUEL].
 Moreover, the Complainant has neither given any license nor authorized the Respondent to use the Complainant's mark.
-The Respondent has nothing to do even remotely with the business of the Complainant.
-The Respondent has never been commonly known by the domain name in question.
+The Respondent has never been commonly known by the domain name in question and, of late, registered the domain name on May 22, 2010.

-Once a complainant makes a prima facie case showing that a respondent lacks rights to the domain name at issue, the respondent must come forward with the proof that it has some legitimate interest in the domain name to rebut this presumption.
+It's a well established principle that that once a complainant makes a prima facie case showing that a respondent lacks rights to the domain name at issue, the respondent must come forward with the proof that it has some legitimate interest in the domain name to rebut this presumption.